romeric/PostMesh/README.md

     curvilinear_mesh.IdentifyCurvesContainingEdges()
     # PROJECT ALL BOUNDARY POINTS FROM THE MESH TO THE CURVE
     curvilinear_mesh.ProjectMeshOnCurve()
-    # FIX IMAGES AND ANTI IMAGES IN PERIODIC CURVES/SURFACES
+    # FIX IMAGES AND ANTI IMAGES IN PERIODIC CURVES
     curvilinear_mesh.RepairDualProjectedParameters()
-    # PERFORM POINT INVERSION FOR THE INTERIOR POINTS
+    # PERFORM POINT INVERSION FOR THE INTERIOR POINTS (ARC-LENGTH BASED POINT PROJECTION)
     curvilinear_mesh.MeshPointInversionCurveArcLength()
     # OBTAIN MODIFIED MESH POINTS - THIS IS NECESSARY TO ENSURE LINEAR MESH IS ALSO CORRECT
     curvilinear_mesh.ReturnModifiedMeshPoints(points)